Anne-SofieAhm/Anne-SofieAhm.github.io/index.md

 <img src="Anne-SofieAhm.github.io/Fig7_fluidflow.png" width="600">
 </p>

+## The Trezona carbon isotope anomaly

+The descent into the last great Snowball Earth glaciation is recorded by an extreme negative carbon isotope excursion -- The Trezona Carbon Isotope Excursion.
+This pre-glacial excursion is found globally in carbonate rocks and reaches enigmatic values of -10 per mill.
+Through measurements of calcium and magnesium isotopes, I am exploring the relative timing and potential drivers for this excursion.

 ## The chemistry of shallow water environments

-## The Trezona carbon isotope anomaly

 ## End-Ordovician glaciation